List of Coronation Street characters introduced in 2022: Laurence Reeves

 Laurence Reeves, played by Robert Shaw Cameron, was introduced as a love-interest for Sean Tully (Antony Cotton).
 They met after Laurence attended a funeral for a man named Mr Pugh.
 After the breakdown of his short-lived relationship with Frank Bardsley (Simon O'Brien), Sean and Laurence got together with the help of his son, Dylan Wilson (Liam McCheyne) and friends, George (Tony Maudsley) and Glenda Shuttleworth (Jodie Prenger).
 However, the relationship began to crumble after a couple of months when Sean started to believe that Laurence was hiding something, due to his lack of social media accounts, which led to the speculation between the characters that he was a murderer.

-Tully, who had signed a new contract in November 2021, revealed that Sean had a "big 2022" ahead of him, explaining, "There are stories that we tried to do, but in the end we couldn't because of the pandemic.
+Tully, who had signed a new contract in November 2021, revealed that Sean had a "big 2022" ahead of him, explaining, "There are stories that we tried to do, but in the end we couldn't because of the COVID-19 pandemic.
 So now they will happen over the next year.
 I have a very big, dramatic storyline that I am hoping we can now pick up and do properly."
 Laurence left the soap on 10 February 2023, after his relationship with Sean broke down.
 Cameron revealed that he had previously played another role before Laurence: "I grew up in Leeds and Corrie is just part of life.
 About 10 years ago I played a copper in Coronation Street, and when I first arrived one of the first people I ran into was Sue Nicholls (Audrey Roberts).
 She immediately offered to make a cup of tea, then when I was leaving she asked how it all went.
 I love Sue, and I love Audrey!"